In This Article

 Take a fashion or lifestyle magazine or visit websites of this type.
 The very first thing you would see is countless ads for beauty and skincare products.
 These ads are from different manufacturers and use different strategies, but they do have one thing in common – they are misleading.
 Actually, there’s a term for this – pseudoscience.

 Pseudoscience is defined as a claim, practice or belief that is presented as scientific, but which does not adhere to the scientific method.
 And now, you probably imagine all those bold claims you just read in magazines or fashion websites.
-All those manufacturers claim they have breakthrough formula that would somehow magically remove wrinkles from your face.
+All those manufacturers claim they have a breakthrough formula that would somehow magically remove wrinkles from your face.
 They promise a wide array of results, but when you buy such products you realize how ineffective they are.

 In fact, big beauty and skincare companies invest more money into promoting their products than in researches that would develop those breakthrough formulas they brag to have.
 They use pseudoscience, include “big” or scientific words to make their claims seem legit and only tell target audience what they want to hear thus making millions.

-Recognizing pseudoscience in beauty and skincare product isn’t that difficult.
-Although we’d like to have the possibility of having our wrinkles removed in just a few days, unfortunately that’s still not possible.
-Whenever some famous brand uses outrageous claims to sell their product, you can be sure it’s nothing but a pseudoscience.
+Recognizing pseudoscience in beauty and skin care product isn’t that difficult.
+Although we’d like to have the possibility of having our wrinkles removed in just a few days, unfortunately, that’s still not possible.
+Whenever some famous brand uses outrageous claims to sell their product, you can be sure it’s nothing but pseudoscience.

-This post contains 6 examples, but it’s safe to say there are hundreds examples of pseudoscience in beauty and skincare industry today.
+This post contains 6 examples, but it’s safe to say there are hundreds of examples of pseudoscience in beauty and skincare industry today.